ibm-cloud-docs/openshift/odf-virt-performance.md

 3. Save and exit the editor.

    After you save the changes, all OSD pods restart automatically to apply the new resource configuration.
-Wait for the rolling restart to complete before performing any other storage operations.
+Wait for the rolling restart to complete before you perform other storage operations.

 ### Verify the updated resource limits
 {: #odf-virt-osd-verify}

 After the rolling restart completes, confirm that the updated limits are applied to all OSD pods.

-1. Monitor the rolling restart to verify all OSD pods return to a `Running` state.
+1. Monitor the rolling restart to verify that all OSD pods return to a `Running` state.
 The restart is complete when all OSD pods show `Running` and none are in a `Pending` or `Terminating` state.

    ```sh
    oc get pods -n openshift-storage | grep osd | grep -v prepare | grep -v rotation